 Should I Hire an Illinois Criminal Defense Attorney?

-However, in a huge percentage of cases that we have dealt with at Hirsch Law Group, we have gotten the charges reduced lower than a wet reckless.
-Sometimes, we will advise our clients to accept a wet reckless plea or we will push the prosecutor for a wet reckless over a DUI.
-However, this is only in unique circumstances, when a person has prior DUI convictions or there is enough evidence against them for a conviction.
+However, in a huge percentage of cases we have dealt with at Hirsch Law Group, we have reduced the charges lower than a wet reckless.
+Sometimes, we will advise our clients to accept a wet reckless plea, or we will push the prosecutor for a wet reckless over a DUI.
+However, this is only in unique circumstances, when a person has prior DUI convictions, or there is enough evidence against them for a conviction.

-In other cases, our lawyers will fight to get your charges reduced further than a wet reckless.
+In other cases, our lawyers will fight to reduce your charges further than a wet reckless.
 Our law firm has seen firsthand the consequences of receiving a criminal conviction, and we want to protect your future.
-The best way to ensure that you get the best result in a DUI case is by hiring an experienced Illinois criminal defense attorney.
+The best way to ensure you get the best result in a DUI case is by hiring an experienced Illinois criminal defense attorney.

 Wet Reckless vs DUI – Contact The Criminal Defense Attorneys at Hirsch Law Group Today!